sdsc/user-docs/gordon/gordon_compiling.md

 All three compilers now support the Advanced Vector Extensions (AVX).
 Using AVX, up to eight floating point operations can be executed per cycle per core, potentially doubling the performance relative to non-AVX processors running at the same clock speed.
 Note that AVX support is not enabled by default and compiler flags must be set as described below.

-Using the Intel compilers (Default/Suggested)
+Using the Intel Compilers (Default/Suggested)
 ---------------------------------------------
 The Intel compilers and the MVAPICH2 MPI implementation will be loaded by default.
-If you have modified your environment, you can reload by executing the following commands at the Linux prompt or placing in your startup file (~/.cshrc or ~/.bashrc)
+If you have modified your environment, you can reload them by executing the following commands at the Linux prompt or by placing them in your startup file (~/.cshrc or ~/.bashrc)

     module purge
-    module load intel mvapich2_ib
+    module load gnubase intel mvapich2_ib

 For AVX support, compile with the -xHOST option.
 Note that -xHOST alone does not enable aggressive optimization, so compilation with -O3 is also suggested.
 The -fast flag invokes -xHOST, but should be avoided since it also turns on interprocedural optimization (-ipo), which may cause problems in some instances.